Iran and the US harden their positions over talks to end the nearly month-old war

 In a war that appears defined by who can take the most pain, the U.S. has offered shifting objectives, including ensuring Iran’s missile and nuclear programs are no longer a threat and ending Tehran’s support for armed groups in the region.
 Washington at one point also pushed for the overthrow of Iran’s theocracy.

 For Iran’s leadership, by contrast, merely outlasting the onslaught could be seen as victory.
-It may be hoping to get the U.S. to back down by roiling the world economy with its stranglehold on the Strait of Hormuz, which has disrupted oil and natural gas shipments and raised prices worldwide for energy and other goods.
+It may be hoping to get the U.S. to back down by roiling the world economy with its stranglehold on the the strait, which has disrupted oil and natural gas shipments and raised prices worldwide for energy and other goods.

 Short of a negotiated solution, the U.S. would need a dramatic escalation to end Iran’s attacks and restore the free flow of goods through the strait, where 20% of all traded oil and natural gas is transported in peacetime.
 Iran rejected a ceasefire proposal put forth by the U.S., while putting forth its own demands.